telerik/xaml-docs/controls/radspreadsheet/keyboard-support.md

 {{endregion}}

 Please note that the above code will override the default enter command.
-In addition

 ## Registering a custom command

-It is possible to register a a short that executes a custom command.
+It is possible to register a a shortcut that executes a custom command.
 All you need to do is pass the command when registering the shortcut.

 #### __C# Associate a custom command with a shortcut__